 When describing the OBX, we jokingly quote Mark Twain, “If you don’t like the weather, just wait a few minutes.”
 In order to safely make a beach fire, winds must be below 11 MPH and no other special weather conditions, events, or fire conditions issued.
 It’s best to check with the National Park Service and local fire stations to ensure there are no temporary bans.
 To make your fireside chat even more special, aim for nights where the sky is completely clear for stargazing.
 Keep tabs on the moon cycle to catch its fullest phase and you’ll enjoy “lit” water from the extra glow and reflection.

 Choosing the right locale is not difficult.
 Fires are only permitted in Nags Head and Cape Hatteras National Seashore, with restrictions.
-Click to get your Nags Head permit here ($10) and Cape Hatteras Permit here (free), each includes added instructions.
+Click to get your Nags Head permit here ($10) and Cape Hatteras Permit here (free), each includes additional instructions.
 Fires are not permitted in Duck, Southern Shores, Kitty Hawk, or Kill Devil Hills.
 For an added bonus, look for locations close to Bodie Island Lighthouse or Cape Hatteras Lighthouse and catch glimpses of their beacons in the distance.

 Once you have decided on the perfect location and printed your permit, it’s time to gather supplies.
 Flashlights, kindling, matches, lighter fluid, a shovel, and bug spray are recommended.
 Our advice is to carry everything in a bucket, which you can later use to collect ocean water for pouring over the ashes.
 You can get most of these supplies at any local hardware store.
 The best wood is dry wood.
 Dense hardwoods like maple and oak have a higher energy content and will therefore release more heat and provide longer-lasting burns.
 Always bring ample kindling and other scraps to ensure an easy start.
 Fireside beverages and s’mores are a treat that never disappoint!